-Environmental conditions such as slumping; flooding; wildfires; changing climatic conditions; and severe weather including high wind speeds, heavy/persistent precipitation or extreme temperatures were considered to have the potential to adversely affect the EOG Pipeline Project either during construction or operations or both.
-However, through routing of the pipelines, implementation of contingency plans, and burial of the pipe, the potential impacts of the environment on the construction or operation of the EOG Pipeline Project will be minimized and are considered to be not significant.
+Environmental conditions such as slumping; flooding; wildfires; changing climatic conditions; and severe weather including high wind speeds, heavy/persistent precipitation or extreme temperatures were considered to have the potential to adversely affect the Project either during construction or operations or both.
+However, through routing of the pipeline, implementation of contingency plans, and burial of the pipe, the potential impacts of the environment on the construction or operation of the Project will be minimized and are considered to be not significant.